Andreloui5/CommerceWithThree/README.md

 Through this project, you will:

  * See how Commerce.js enables highly customized eCommerce sites
- * Using [Three.js](https://threejs.org/) to build an interactive product detail page with some basic 3D elements us
+ * Use [Three.js](https://threejs.org/) to build an interactive product detail page with some basic 3D elements
  * Use Commerce.js to provide data for your page

 ### Requirements